 What is Teachable?

-It's been around since 2014 and quickly became one of the most used in the market with over 100,000 users (according to their website)
+Teachable has been around since 2014 and has quickly become one of the most popular platforms in the market, boasting over 100,000 users.

 Features: What Can You Do With Teachable?

-Teachable does the basics of helping you host, deliver and sell an online course:
+Teachable does the basics of helping you host, deliver, and sell an online course like:

-Most people choose Teachable because of its ease of use and a plain and simple solution to a problem: hosting an online course.
+Most people choose Teachable because of its ease of use and its plain and simple solution to hosting an online course.

-Same thing with the page builder improved recently: a block builder with the different elements you may need to present your course.
+The page builder also offers minimum customization.
+It is a simple block builder with the different elements you may need to present your course.

-Don't look there for fancy designs or the most convertion-oriented funnels, although a basic upsell feature is available.
+Don't go to Teachable for fancy designs or the most conversion-oriented funnels, although a basic upsell feature is available.

-Similarly for the blog, although doing its job, won't be your greatest ally if you're trying to optimize that content to rank in search engines (SEO).
+Similarly, Teachable’s blog feature does the job but won't be your greatest ally if you want to optimize that content for SEO (to rank in search engines).

-What this all means for you as a course creator, is that you will most likely need some 3rd party tools to really be able to market your course online.
-At the very least you will need an email software, which Teachable doesn't provide.
+What this means for you is that you will likely need third-party tools to market your course online.
+At the very least, you will need email software, which Teachable doesn't provide.

-This is a essentially a seperate part of your Teachable platforms where you will be able to welcome coaching clients and deliver these services with assignments, milestones, etc.
+The coaching product is essentially a separate part of your Teachable platform where you can welcome coaching clients and deliver assignments, milestones, and more.